Dornavineeth/UnlearningFactory/docs/finetune.md

 ## Finetune

-Quickly launch finetuning job with the following script
+Quickly run finetuning with the following script

 ```bash